csjaugustus/tapdtracker/README.md

 # TAPD Tracker
 Tracks when TAPD updates and then sends a message to target chat windows.
-Can also auto-claim videos containing certain keywords.
-Chrome driver only works for Chrome v92.
+Can also auto-claim videos containing certain keywords. chromedriver.exe only works for Chrome v92.
 Visit https://chromedriver.chromium.org/downloads to get the correct version.
+Dependencies: Selenium, pyautogui, pygetwindow, Pillow, pynput, pyperclip.

 ## Table of Contents
 * [Installation](#installation)